Mainland Company Setup in Dubai 2026

 Trade name and initial approval

-Your trade name is cleared against DED rules and reserved, and initial approval for the activity is secured before any cost is committed to licensing.
+Your trade name is cleared against DET rules and reserved, and initial approval for the activity is secured before any cost is committed to licensing.

 MOA drafting and Ejari process icon